Mjoll/mimirdocs/AzureActiveDirectoryExternalIdentityProvider.md

 Resolution #1: Follow the instructions in section “Set up Basic SAML Configuration”.

 Resolution #2: Ask Mjoll support to verify the Identifier (Entity ID) and Reply URL (Assertion Consumer Service URL) they have given you match the geographical region of your tenant instance.

+### Invalid user attributes: email: The attribute is required

+Problem: server_error: Error in SAML response processing: Invalid user attributes: email: The attribute is required

+Cause: Mimir requires users to have email addresses attached to them, however, the SAML response from Azure Active Directory did not contain any email address.

+Resolution #1: Follow the instructions in the section "Assigning email addresses to Azure Active Directory users".

+Resolution #2: Follow the instructions in the section "### Set up user attributes and claims".

 ### Missing group permissions